Outline

 Will the final exhibition be in-person, or online?

-Don’t fret, though, because we’ll be exploring ways to make sure that it works reliably in the last few weeks of class, but the key is going to be checking things at the “test URL” (like you did right back in lab 1 when you put a circle on the internet).
+Don’t fret, though, because we’ll be exploring ways to make sure that it works reliably in the last few weeks of class, but the key is going to be checking things at the “test URL”.

-What’s the relationship between the prototype and this final project?
+What’s the relationship between the Mini Project and this final project?

-This is the big one—it’s meant to be a standalone work of interactive creative code, with a degree of depth and polish that’s beyond what you did for your prototype or in the weekly lab sessions.
+This is the big one — it’s meant to be a standalone work of interactive creative code, with a degree of depth and polish that’s beyond what you did for your Mini Project or for your blog posts.

 Can I use code that I’ve already committed & pushed to GitLab as part of one of my labs?